lsst/faro/doc/lsst.faro/using.rst

 Information on shared Gen3 data repositories for data managed at NCSA can be found in `/repo/README.md`.
 See `DMTN-167 <https://dmtn-167.lsst.io/>`_ for more information on the organization of Gen3 data repositories.

-When developing metrics in ``faro``, particular care should be taken when creating a new dataset type name associated with a metric.
+.. warning:: When developing metrics in ``faro``, particular care should be taken when creating a new dataset type name associated with a metric.
 As noted in `DMTN-167 <https://dmtn-167.lsst.io/#naming-conventions-for-dataset-types>`_, the dataset type names are *global* with no implicit name spacing.
 This may change in the future; see `DM-29817 <https://jira.lsstcorp.org/browse/DM-29817>`_.
+When developing metrics, it is recommended to run on a local data repository rather than a shared Gen3 data repository in case metrics need to renamed or the `dimensions <https://pipelines.lsst.io/modules/lsst.daf.butler/dimensions.html>`_ associated with metric calculation need to be changed.

 Example: rc2_subset
 -------------------

-Running and building ``faro`` locally. `rc2_subset <git@github.com:lsst-dm/rc2_subset.git>`_ is the smallest CI dataset for which all faro metrics can be run without error and produce meaingful results.
+Running ``faro`` on a small local dataset.
+The `rc2_subset <git@github.com:lsst-dm/rc2_subset.git>`_ is the smallest CI dataset for which all ``faro`` metrics can be run without error and produce meaingful results.

-1. Set up rc2_subset ... point to documentation likely in README file...
+1. Set up ``rc2_subset`` following the instructions `here <https://pipelines.lsst.io/v/daily/getting-started/data-setup.html#downloading-the-sample-hsc-data>`_.

-2. Set up ``faro`` package; see below.
+2. Set up ``faro`` package; see :ref:`setting up <lsst.faro.setting_up>`.

 3. An example command (update the command)::

-     pipetask run -b "$CI_HSC_GEN3_DIR"/DATA/butler.yaml -p $FARO_DIR/pipelines/measurement/measurement_detector.yaml -d "skymap='discrete/ci_hsc' AND instrument='HSC'" --output u/username/faro_test -i HSC/runs/ci_hsc
+     pipetask run -b $RC2_SUBSET_DIR/SMALL_HSC/butler.yaml -p $FARO_DIR/pipelines/metrics_pipeline_matched.yaml -i u/$USER/single_frame -o u/$USER/faro_matched_visits_r --register-dataset-types -d "instrument='HSC' AND detector=42 AND band='r'"

 Example: HSC RC2 dataset
 ------------------------

-Running faro on an reprocessed Gen3 repository at NCSA

-TODO: Is there a general link to recent HSC RC2 re-processing?
+Running ``faro`` on a Gen3 repository at NCSA.
+The HSC RC2 data that is reprocessed monthly with the latest version of the Science Pipelines is a good example, see `DMTN-091<https://dmtn-091.lsst.io>`_.
+Information on the current status of HSC RC2 re-processing and latest runs can be found `here <https://jira.lsstcorp.org/browse/DM-26911>`_.

-1. Set up ``lsst.faro`` package; see below.
+1. Set up ``lsst.faro`` package; see :ref:`setting_up <lsst.faro.setting_up>`.

 2. An example command, in this case running metrics on the source catalog of single visit::

-     pipetask --long-log run -b /repo/main/butler.yaml --register-dataset-types -p $FARO_DIR/pipelines/measurement/measurement_detector_table.yaml -d "visit=35892 AND skymap='hsc_rings_v1' AND instrument='HSC'" --output u/username/faro_test -i HSC/runs/RC2/w_2021_18/DM-29973 --timeout 999999
+     pipetask --long-log run -b /repo/main/butler.yaml --register-dataset-types -p $FARO_DIR/pipelines/measurement/measurement_detector_table.yaml -d "visit=35892 AND skymap='hsc_rings_v1' AND instrument='HSC'" --output u/$USER/faro_test -i HSC/runs/RC2/w_2021_18/DM-29973 --timeout 999999

 Use your username.

 Example: DRP processing
 -----------------------

 ``lsst.faro`` can be run together with other processing steps in a pipeline, e.g., as part of DRP processing.

-Examples of this functionality can be found in the `ci_hsc_gen3 <https://github.com/lsst/ci_hsc_gen3/blob/master/bin/pipeline.sh>`_ and `ci_imsim <https://github.com/lsst/ci_imsim/blob/master/bin.src/ci_imsim_run.py>`_ packages.
+  Examples of this functionality can be found in the `rc2_subset <https://github.com/lsst-dm/rc2_subset/blob/master/pipelines/DRP.yaml>`_ and `obs_lsst <https://github.com/lsst/obs_lsst/blob/master/pipelines/imsim/DRP.yaml>`_ packages.
+For instance, one could follow the steps `in this tutorial <https://pipelines.lsst.io/v/daily/getting-started/singleframe.html#running-single-frame-processing>`_ but substitute ``$RC2_SUBSET_DIR/pipelines/DRP.yaml#faro_singleFrame`` for ``$RC2_SUBSET_DIR/pipelines/DRP.yaml#singleFrame``.

-TODO: add link to DRP.yaml used for DC2 DP0.2 processing.

 .. _lsst.faro.adding_a_metric: